Nick Mason Drum Teacher

 Hailing from Pennsylvania, Stephen is a co-founding member, co-writer and co-producer of Alley Cats LV, featuring Takashi O’hashi (Seikima-II) and Brent Muscat (Faster Pussycat).
 Formed in late 2016, the band recorded and released their self-titled debut EP in January 2017, followed by a full-length album, “Wha Cha Say!” in January 2018.
 In between, the band has done three sold out tours of Japan, with a fourth already being booked for the end of this year.
 Stephen also currently tours the U.S. with country rocker Mark Mackay.
 In addition to headlining dates, Mark and his band have performed as direct support for legacy artists such as Marshall Tucker Band, Pure Prairie League, and Nitty Gritty Dirt Band, and have opened a festival with Keith Urban as the headliner.

-Doña Oxford Singing Teacher, Piano Teacher
+Doña Oxford Vocal Instructor, Piano Teacher

 Producer, composer, songwriter, singer, keyboardist and teacher, Doña Oxford is an extraordinary, soulful and passionate musician.
 As a keyboardist Doña has played with many rock and blues legends, including Keith Richards, Van Morrison, Roger Daltrey, Ginger Baker, Albert Lee, Julia Fordham, Buddy Guy, Bob Weir, Levon Helm, Son Seals, Hubert Sumlin, Lonnie Brooks, Jimmy Vivino, Steve Lukather, Leland Sklar, Harry Shearer and her idol, the former Chuck Berry sideman and father of rock and roll piano, Johnnie Johnson.

 Doña has toured over 22 countries.
 In addition to recording five albums of her own, she also finds time to play on numerous Grammy and Emmy-winning albums, TV and movie scores, including the Eddie Murphy box office hit “Norbit," the Martin Lawrence film “Welcome Home, Roscoe Jenkins,” “Senior Skip Day” and the soon to be released Kevin Hart feature, “Night School.”
 With over five million hits on YouTube, her “Boogie Woogie” performance video is a sensation.
 Golden Globe nominee Ewan McGregor called her the next big thing in music.
+She is a vocal instructor and piano teacher at School of Rock Burbank.

 Jeremy Cohen Bass Guitar Teacher